Accounting guide

 The firm needs a repeatable way to ask for tax records, IDs, authorities, and other engagement documents without rewriting the same email every time.

-Follow-up should be part of the engagement record, not scattered across calendar reminders and inbox searches.
+Follow-up should be part of the engagement record, not scattered across calendar nudges and inbox searches.

 Clients need a clear view of what is required, what has been uploaded, and what the next step is during the busy part of the engagement.